Sumeet-Aulakh/iOS-Calculator/README.md

-# iOS Calculator in pure Javascript
+# iOS Calculator in Pure Javascript

 This is a calculator application built with HTML, CSS, and JavaScript.